-3. ASSESSMENT CRITERIA

-Is the vulnerable adult: Yes No Rationale a.
+3. ASSESSMENT CRITERIA Is the vulnerable adult: Yes No Rationale a.
 Oriented to: Person Place Time b.
 Able to make decisions re: various facets of life c.
 Able to comprehend own mental, physical, environmental limitations d.
 Knowledgeable of resources available to assist in meeting own needs e.
 Aware of the consequences if nothing is done to improve the situation f.
 OVERALL ASSESSMENT Does the vulnerable adult have capacity to consent to services?
-4. Has the victim had a psyc holo gical /psychiatric evaluation?
-Yes No (If yes, please attach) 5.
-Has the victim been adjudicated incapacitated? ed in capacitated?
+1 Has the victim had a psych مامد vical/ nsychiatric evaluation? \Box Yes \Box No (If yes please attach)